General Dynamics Corporation (GD)

 Additional liquidity measure

-The cash conversion cycle of General Dynamics Corp. has shown some fluctuations over the past eight quarters.
-Typically, a longer cash conversion cycle indicates that the company takes longer to convert its investments in inventory into cash receipts from sales.
+The cash conversion cycle of General Dynamics Corporation has shown fluctuations over the period from March 31, 2020, to December 31, 2024.
+The cash conversion cycle indicates the average time taken by the company to convert its investments in inventory into cash receipts from customers.